yusinto/gatsby.yusinto.github.io/src/posts/2017-06-30-graphcool-functions-in-es6-with-async-await/index.markdown

 This approach incurs a little more time to setup, but I think it's worth it.
 We leave the code fully testable, encapsulation intact.
 This feels right for me.
 Also, you can apply the same technique to test react components wrapped in relay containers.
 It works!

-Check out the [sample code](https://github.com/yusinto/test-react) for a working example and let me know if this is useful (or not)!
+Check out the code on [github](https://github.com/yusinto/functions/tree/master/stripe-create-customer-es6)!

 ---------------------------------------------------------------------------------------